 Another technique is to focus on the positive things which help lessen the grief we are feeling.
 Lastly is to have someone to talk to about things we regret to say or left unsaid for a while.

-The following is a form of meditation which can reduce the feeling of grief.
+The following is a form of meditation that can reduce the feeling of grief.

 Meditation For Grieving